Jean's Bible Study Topics of the New Testament

 Rom 8-4

-· (11d) Servant Ø The law is our standard of conduct Because the law was given prior to the Spirit, and the Spirit is the only means by which we can fulfill the law, we can safely say that the law was never given to follow, but only to reveal to us our own evil ways.
-The idea is to follow the Spirit and let the Spirit lead you to follow the law.
+(11d) Servant >> The law is our standard of conduct Since the law was given prior to the Spirit, and the Spirit is the only means we have to fulfill the law, we can say that the law was never given to follow, only to expose our sin.
+The idea is to follow the Spirit and let Him lead us to fulfill the law.
 The law is like a set of milestones and the Spirit is like a trail through the woods that leads to those milestones.
-Following the law is like trying to walk through the Alps Mountains, looking across a vast gorge, seeing the next mountain and trying to walk to it, and invariably getting lost, instead of using the trail.
-We don’t always use the trail because it often veers in opposing directions that we wouldn't expect to go, but we don’t know there is an easier way to get to the bottom of the valley, or across a raging river using a bridge afforded by the trail, instead of drowning in it going our own way.
+Following the law is like trying to walk through the Alps Mountains, looking across a vast gorge, seeing the next mountain and trying to walk to it, and invariably getting lost.
+Contrary to that, walking in the Spirit leads us by a mental state that is comprehensible to the fleshly mind, so that we can traverse mountaintops according to the ways of God.

 Rom 8,5-8

-· (16g) Sin Ø Man’s willingness to be evil Ø Acting against righteousness – By instinct the flesh treats Christianity harshly.
-Even if you wanted to serve Christ in the flesh you couldn’t, because the flesh cannot please God.
-You cannot pretend for long to be righteous when you are disallowing the righteous one His rightful seat in your life at the helm.
-If you feel the need to be religious but don't want to change your life to accommodate the will of God, the truth about your heart refusing to serve God will soon be revealed, because your flesh cannot imitate righteousness if it knows not what it is.
+(16g) Sin >> Man’s willingness to be evil >> Instinctively acting against righteousness – By instinct those in flesh hate God along with those who belong to Him; even if they wanted to serve Christ they couldn’t, because the flesh cannot please God.
+They cannot pretend for long to be righteous when they disallow Him His rightful seat in their lives.
+Some feel the need to be religious but don't want their lives to change to accommodate His will, and their unwilling heart to serve Him will soon be revealed, because their flesh cannot imitate righteousness for long.

-· (21e) Sin Ø Disobedience Ø Unfruitful
+(21e) Sin >> Disobedience >> Unfruitful

 Rom 8,6-8

-· (162g) Works of the devil Ø Being a slave to the devil (Addictions) Ø Bondage Ø Addicted to sin Ø Being a slave to the sinful nature -- This verse goes with verses 12&13
+(162g) Works of the devil >> Being a slave to the devil (Addictions) >> Bondage >> Addicted to sin >> Being a slave to the sinful nature -- This verse goes with verses 12&13

 Rom 8-6

-· (227c) Kingdom of God Ø Illustrating the kingdom Ø Rewards of heaven Ø God rewards us for obeying Him Ø Fruit of the Spirit is its own reward
+(227c) Kingdom of God >> Illustrating the kingdom >> Rewards of heaven >> God rewards us for obeying Him >> Fruit of the Spirit is its own reward

 Rom 8-7,8

-· (181a) Works of the devil Ø Practicing witchcraft Ø Rebelling against God Ø Rebelling against the authority of God
+(181a) Works of the devil >> Practicing witchcraft >> Rebelling against God >> Rebelling against the authority of God

 Rom 8-7

-· (52b) Judging Church with world Ø Law judges sin Ø Law is hostile against us -- There is enmity between man and God, man hates God and God finds fault with man, both because of sin.
-As we in our flesh are hostile against God, having the fleshly nature that is instinctively rebellious against His laws, so God's law is just as hostile against us for not obeying it, according to Col 2,13-15.
+(52b) Judgment >> Judging Church with world >> Law judges sin >> Law is hostile against us -- There is enmity between man and God, man hates God and God finds fault with him, both because of sin.
+We in our flesh are hostile against Him, having the fleshly nature that is instinctively rebellious, and His law is just as hostile against us (Col 2,13-15).

 Rom 8,9-17

-· (132b) Temple Ø Your body is the temple of God Ø Holy Spirit is in God’s people Ø spirit of God in the spirit of man Ø Spirit of Jesus -- These verses go with verses 35-39.
+(132b) Temple >> Your body is the temple of God >> Holy Spirit is in God’s people >> Spirit of God in the spirit of man >> Spirit of Jesus -- These verses go with verses 35-39.

 Rom 8,9-11

-· (35g) Gift of God Ø God gives Himself to us Ø Jesus sends the Holy Spirit
+(35g) Gift of God >> God gives Himself to us >> Jesus sends the Holy Spirit

-· (117e) Thy kingdom come Ø Rest in Jesus Ø Let Jesus do the work Ø Let Him work on you -- These verses go with verses 26-34
+(117e) Thy kingdom come >> Faith >> Rest in Jesus (Sabbath) >> Let Jesus do the work >> Let Him work on you -- These verses go with verses 26-34

-· (227k) Kingdom of God Ø God’s kingdom is a living organism Ø God working in you Ø Dependence on Jesus Ø Depending on Jesus to instill His life in us
+(227k) Kingdom of God >> God’s kingdom is a living organism >> God working in you >> Dependence on Jesus >> Depending on Jesus to instill His life in us

-· (254j) Trinity Ø Holy Spirit’s relationship between Father and Son Ø Jesus is equal with the Holy Spirit Ø Salvation of Jesus’ Spirit -- Encased within these words lies yet another tremendous portion of Scripture that exonerates the trinity.
-In verse 9 Paul first refers to the Holy Spirit as the Spirit of God, and in the same verse calls Him the Spirit of Christ, then in the very next verse begins his dissertation about Christ living in us.
-If Paul is going to say that the Spirit of God and the Spirit of Christ are one and the same, implying that God and Christ are one and the same, all we need to do is agree with him, no interpretation necessary.
-These verses are clear about the Father and the Son melding together as one.
-Now look at verse 11 and see that Paul is not done making the connection by further separating the Father and Son to show that even from a distance they are still one and the Same.
-See how the Spirit of God is now going to raise Jesus from the dead, showing a glimpse of Christ in a passive state in the grave being resurrected by the Father.
-It is the Spirit of God who raised Jesus from the dead, who was addressed as the Spirit of Christ just two verses earlier well within the same context!
-Yes, it was God in the flesh who came down from heaven and gave us the life of His flesh to tear so we could inherit the life of His Spirit through faith in His cross.
+(254j) Trinity >> Holy Spirit’s relationship between Father and Son >> Jesus is equal with the Holy Spirit >> Salvation of Jesus’ Spirit -- This passage exonerates the trinity.
+In verse 9 Paul first refers to the Holy Spirit as the Spirit of God, and the same verse calls Him the Spirit of Christ; then the very next verse uses the phrase "Spirit of Christ".
+If Paul said that the Spirit of God and the Spirit of Christ are the same Spirit, meaning that God and Christ are the same, to know the truth we only need to agree with him, no interpretation necessary.
+These verses are clear about the Father and the Son melding together into one Spirit.
+Now look at verse 11 and see that Paul is not done making the connection by further separating the Father and Son to show that even from a distance they are one and the Same, for the Spirit of God has raised Jesus from the dead, showing Christ in a passive state in the grave being resurrected by the Father.
+It is the Spirit of God who raised Jesus from the dead, who was addressed as the Spirit of Christ just two verses earlier well within the same context.
+God in the flesh came down from heaven and gave us the life of His flesh so we could inherit the life of His Spirit through faith in His cross.

 Rom 8-9,10

-· (68f) Authority Ø We have been given authority to be the children of God
+(68g) Authority >> We have been given authority to be the children of God

-· (238g) Kingdom of God Ø Pursuing the kingdom Ø Transferring the kingdom Ø The kingdom is transferred to the church Ø Jesus will never leave us -- These verses go with verses 35-39
+(238g) Kingdom of God >> Pursuing the kingdom >> Transferring the kingdom >> The kingdom is transferred to the Church >> Jesus will never leave us -- These verses go with verses 35-39

 Rom 8-9

-· (217k) Sovereignty Ø God overrides the will of man Ø God’s will over man Ø I never knew you Ø Because you never received anything from Him
+(217k) Sovereignty >> God overrides the will of man >> God’s will over man >> I never knew you >> Because you never received anything from Him

 Rom 8,10-13